 "Gartner predicts that 80% of worker tasks will take place on a mobile device by 2020."

 -Gartner, "Prepare for Unified Endpoint Management to Displace MDM and CMT" June 2018

-Each element of post-perimeter security works together to enable enterprises to protect data from threats and risks present on endpoints.
-Through continuous conditional access, it enables enterprises to constantly assess device health and allow employees to authenticate to corporate resources in the cloud.
-This works across all of your organizations' endpoints—whether managed or unmanaged—while protecting employee privacy.
+Each element of post-perimeter security works together to enable enterprise to protect data from threats and risks present on endpoints.
+Through continuous conditional access, it enables enterprises to constantly assess device health and allow employees to authenticate to corporate resources over any network.
+This works across all of your organizations' endpoints while protecting employee privacy.

-Lookout enables post-perimeter security by monitoring risk at the endpoint to provide continuous conditional access to corporate resources only when there is an acceptable level of risk, and the device is in compliance with policy.
+Lookout enables post-perimeter security by monitoring risk at the endpoint, including phishing threats, to provide continuous conditional access to corporate resources.
+This happens only when there is an acceptable level of risk, and the device is in compliance with policy.

 "Securing mobile endpoints is definitely a priority for us.
 We see Lookout as a critical layer of protection, both to prevent compromise of our corporate data, and to maintain compliance with all privacy laws."

 Phishing is the biggest unsolved cybersecurity challenge enterprises face today.
 Phishing is evolving as the mobile device provides new vectors for attack including SMS, social media apps, messaging apps, and readily available access to email.
 As a result, mobile users are three times more likely to fall for phishing scams, according to IBM.